-It was back in May 2020 when I was actually supposed to travel to Sri Lanka with a bunch of friends, but then the pandemic happened!
-We had planned a lot – where all to do, where to stay, what to eat, everything – until it all came to a pause.
-Finally in December 2021, to kick start my 30s, I decided to take a solo trip and explore this country that has been there on my bucket list forever, and this time, I didn’t plan anything!
+Finally, in December 2021, to kick-start my 30s, I decided to take a solo trip to explore this country that had been on my bucket list forever, and this time, I didn’t plan anything!
 I decided to simply land up in Colombo, and go with the flow.
 Well, to be honest, I ended up having the most perfect (nearly!) trip and experienced some of the best things that the country has to offer.
-In 16 days, I witnessed the hustle and bustle of Colombo, the gorgeous caves of Dambulla, the cultural richness of Kandy, the pristine tea estates of Nuwara Eliya, the postcard-perfect lanes of Galle, the mesmerizing beaches of Unawatuna and tuk-tuked for more than 700 km across the country!
+In 16 days, I witnessed the hustle and bustle of Colombo, the gorgeous caves of Dambulla, the cultural richness of Kandy, the pristine tea estates of Nuwara Eliya, the postcard-perfect lanes of Galle, the mesmerising beaches of Unawatuna and tuk-tuked for more than 700 km across the country!

 In this blog post, I thought to take you around and show you the 15 best experiences that I’ve had during my trip (and make sure to add them to your Sri Lanka travel checklist).

 If you wish to avoid the traffic of humans pushing their way through to climb Sigiriya Rock Fortress, all you need to do is drive a little further and climb the Pidurangala Rock instead.
 It’s one of my fondest memories from the trip – watching the sunrise from the top of a massive rock, and witnessing the unsurpassed views around me!
 It’s a 45-minute hike from the roads to the top, but the last bit gets a bit challenging when I had to crawl on the rock – but it was all worth the effort.
 Needless to say, I was treated to a spectacular view of Sigiriya Rock at a distance.
-This hike is not that popular yet, but I would highly recommend it.
+This hike isn’t very popular yet, but I highly recommend it.

 The train ride from Nuwara Eliya to Ella powers down through Sri Lanka’s southern hill country, crossing the tea plantations before it winds up and disappears into the clouds, weaving in and out of the many mountain tunnels as it finally descends to Ella.